dhatim/python-license-check/README.rst

 How to use
 ==========

-liccheck will read the requirement.txt and check packages agains a strategy defined in the ini file.
+``liccheck`` will read the ``requirements.txt`` and verify compliance of packages against a strategy defined in the ``ini`` file.
-If the file is not specified on command line, it will lookup for requirement.txt in the current folder.
+If the file is not specified on command line, it will search for ``requirements.txt`` in the current folder.
-You have to setup an ini file with an authorized license list, unauthorized license list, authorized package list.
+You have to setup an ``ini`` file with an authorized license list, unauthorized license list and authorized package list.

-Here is an example of a strategy:
+Here is an example of a ``strategy.ini`` file:
 ::

 	# Authorized and unauthorized licenses in LOWER CASE